Kurokesu/G-CODE_motion_automation/README.md

-Simplified commandline tool to control SCE2 controller.
-Useful for DOF stacking, 360deg product photography and various other automation tasks.
+Commandline tool to control SCE2 controller.
+Primary use is designed for DOF stacking, but structure can be easily adapted to automate other processes.

 * Controller: https://wiki.kurokesu.com/books/sce2
 * Linear actuator: https://wiki.kurokesu.com/books/lsa1